If you're worried that gambling might be affecting you or your loved ones, there are many ways to get help:

 The National Debt Hotline(opens in a new window) is a free government service that can help you if you're in financial trouble due to gambling.

-Contact them via:
+- Contact them via:

-- phone: 1800 007 007 between 9.30am – 4.30pm weekdays
+- phone: 1800 007 007(opens in a new window), 9.30am – 4.30pm weekdays

-- online: live chat 9am – 8pm weekdays.
+- online: live chat(opens in a new window), 9am – 8pm weekdays.

 Reset app